 Chairman of the Board.
-Born: 1951.

 Bachelor of Science (Econ.)
-Dr.

-Technol. h.c.
-Elected in: 1997.
+Dr. Technol. h.c.

 Appointments on the Elanders Board: Chairman of the nomination committee and remuneration committee.

 Other appointments: CEO of Carl Bennet AB.
 Chairman of the board of Getinge AB and Lifco AB.
 Member of the board of Holmen AB and L E Lundbergföretagen AB.